tihana-gray/principles_of_data_analytics/README.md

 - Summarized the numerical data using `.describe()`, which calculated key statistics like mean, standard deviation, minimum, maximum, and quartiles for each flower measurement feature.

 ### ✅ Task 3: Summary Statistics
-- Calculated mean, median, min, max, and standard deviation for each feature.
+- Calculated mean, median, min, max, and standard deviation for each numeric feature.
-- Used `.describe()` and `.median()` functions from Pandas.
+- Used `.describe().T` for stats and added median separately using `.median()`.
+- Selected only the required columns and sorted features alphabetically for better readability.

 ### ✅ Task 4: Feature Histograms
-- Plotted histograms using Matplotlib.
+- Plotted histograms for each numeric feature using Matplotlib.
-- Added appropriate titles and axis labels.
+- Selected numeric columns to avoid non-numeric data.
+- Used a 2x2 subplot layout and styled histograms with colours, labels, titles, and grid lines for clarity.

 ### ✅ Task 5: Scatter Plot (Feature Relationship)
-- Selected two features (`sepal_length` vs `petal_length`).
+- Selected two features (`sepal length (cm)` vs `petal length (cm)`) to investigate their relationship.
-- Used Seaborn to color-code by species for visual classification.
+- Created a colour-coded scatter plot using Seaborn with species as the hue for easy visual classification.
+- Customised point size, outline, and transparency for better visibility.
+- Calculated and displayed the correlation coefficient to show feature relationship strength.

 ### ✅ Task 6: Regression Line
-- Used `numpy.polyfit()` to add a regression line.
+- Used `numpy.polyfit()` to calculate and plot a linear regression line between two features.
-- Overlaid line on scatter plot for linear relationship analysis.
+- Created a scatter plot with Seaborn, color-coded by species, and overlaid the regression line.
+- Customised point size, transparency, and outline for better visualisation.
+- Added axis labels, plot title, and a legend for clarity.

 ### ✅ Task 7: Class Distributions with Box Plot
-- Created box plots for `petal_length` across all three species.
+- Created box plots for `petal length (cm)` across all three species using Seaborn.
-- Visualised spread, median, and outliers.
+- Visualized the spread, median, and outliers to compare petal lengths between classes.

 ### ✅ Task 8: Computing Correlations
-- Used `.corr()` from Pandas to find correlations
-- Displayed results using annotated heatmap with `Matplotlib`.
+- Calculated feature correlations using Pandas `.corr()` function.
+- Created a heatmap using Matplotlib to present positive and negative correlations.
+- Added feature labels, rotated ticks for clarity, and annotated each cell with the exact correlation value.

 ### ✅ Task 9: Simple Linear Regression
-- Used Scikit-learn’s `LinearRegression()` to fit a regression model.
+- Used Scikit-learn `LinearRegression()` to fit a regression model.
 - Calculated the R² (coefficient of determination) using `r2_score`.
-- Recreated the scatter plot and added a regression line and R² annotation.
+- Created a scatter plot with a regression line and printed the R² value in the console.

 ### ✅ Task 10: Features
 - Created a `pairplot` of the Iris dataset using `Seaborn` to visualise relationships between all feature pairs.
+- Used `hue` to color-code species and different markers to distinguish classes.
 - The pairplot shows scatter plots for each feature combination and distributions for each feature along the diagonal.
 - Points are color-coded by species, helping to identify patterns, correlations, and how easily the species can be separated based on their measurements.